russell/sphinxcontrib-cldomain/README.rst

 TODO
 ----

+* Add documentation for methods.
+* use cl-builder to generate a SHELL script to execute in a more portable way.
-* Add support for classes and slots
+* Add support for classes and slots.
+* Link to texinfo generated doc.
+* source view, link function to original source code.
+(Could use linkcode, this can link to code in an external repository.
+Viewcode generates static html versions so will require more extensions to support CL)

 .. _rendered example: http://cl-git.russellsim.org/#CL-GIT:ENSURE-GIT-REPOSITORY-EXIST
 .. _cl-git: http://cl-git.russellsim.org/